 Analysis Group Welcomes New Affiliates, Announces Staff Promotions

-Analysis Group announces the promotions of professional staff and welcomes six new affiliates to the firm.
+Boston -- Analysis Group, a leading provider of economic, financial, and business expertise to law firms, corporations, and government agencies, announces the promotions of professional staff and welcomes nine new affiliates to the firm.

 "These individuals bring a diverse set of skills and experiences to all of our practice areas," said President and CEO Martha S. Samuelson.
 "We are pleased to recognize their efforts, and we look forward to their continued contributions to the success of our clients and the firm."